MilanVlaski/notifier/README.md

 ## How to contribute

-1. After making your changes, if the project builds, using `./gradlew build`.
+1. Build the project, using `./gradlew build`.
 2. Submit a pull request.